cylc/cylc-flow/doc/src/introduction.rst

 case it takes five full cycle points to catch up to normal real time operation [2]_.

-Similarly, :num:`fig-time-two` shows example suite job schedules for an historical case study, or when catching up after a very long delay; i.e. when the external driving data are available many cycle points in advance.
+Similarly, :numref:`fig-time-two` shows example suite job schedules for an historical case study, or when catching up after a very long delay; i.e. when the external driving data are available many cycle points in advance.
 Task *a*, which as the most upstream forecast